Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Introduction

 Previous studies have explored the application of data depth in clustering.
 Jornsten \cite{jornsten2004clustering} proposed DDclust, an algorithm that refines the output of other clustering methods like PAM by recalculating observation depths within each cluster and reallocating points for better results.
 Jeong et al. \cite{jeong2016data} introduced data depth-based clustering analysis (DBCA), an alternative to DBSCAN.
 DBCA replaces the sample Mahalanobis depth (MD) function

 with fixed depth median versions

 where $\vecz$ denotes a point in $\mathbb{R}^d$, $\bar{\mathbf{X}}$ is the mean vector, $\vecx_i$ is an observation in $\mathbf{X}$, while $\hat{\mathbf\Sigma}$ is the estimated covariance matrix of dataset $\mathbf{X}$.
-Unlike DBSCAN, which uses fixed Euclidean distance for neighborhoods, DBCA employs \eqref{eq:maha2} to define elliptical, affine-invariant neighborhoods.
-Recent work has also explored data depth to identify centroids for k-means initialization in diverse datasets \cite{torrente2021initializing, albert2022band}.
+Unlike DBSCAN, which defines neighborhoods via a fixed Euclidean radius, DBCA uses \eqref{eq:maha2} to induce elliptical, affine-invariant neighborhoods.
+Subsequent extensions further developed this depth-based framework by refining robustness of covariance matrix estimation and rules of core points \cite{huang2017crad, mckenney2025statistical}.

+Another recent development in depth-based clustering was proposed by Francisci et al.~\cite{francisci2023analytical}, who build upon the concept of local depth introduced by Agostinelli and Romanazzi~\cite{agostinelli2011local}.
+Their work generalizes local depth to lens depth and $\beta$-skeleton depth, and exploits depth as a surrogate for density estimation to develop a mean-shift like clustering algorithm.
+Beyond density-based paradigms, data depth has also been explored for identifying representative centroids in center-based clustering, particularly for k-means initialization across diverse datasets \cite{torrente2021initializing, albert2022band}.

 So far, the notion of depth serves an auxiliary role to the more traditional clustering methods and is not employed directly in examining the multimodality of data.
-Herein, two depth functions are considered for our DLCC algorithm: MD and spatial depth (SD).
-For SD \cite{serfling2002depth}, the sample version is

-where $n$ is the total number of observations.
-Although SD is only invariant under similarity transformations, it is nevertheless a sensible choice in the current context due to its straightforward computation in high-dimensional spaces.
+In contrast, DLCC places data depth at the core of both exemplar identification and similarity construction, thereby using depth directly to examine local and global cluster structure.

+The DLCC framework itself is not restricted to a specific depth function, and in principle can be instantiated with a broad class of depth notions.
+In this work, we adopt spatial depth (SD; \cite{serfling2002depth}) as a representative choice, as it offers a favorable trade-off between theoretical interpretability and computational simplicity.
+Although SD is invariant only under similarity transformations, its straightforward computation makes it well suited for high-dimensional applications.
+The sample version of SD is given by